FAIRplus/the-fair-cookbook/docs/content/recipes/infrastructure/data-catalog-deployment.md

 ## Step-by-step guide:

-Unless otherwise specified, all the following commands should be run in a terminal from the base directory of the data catalogue code.
+Unless otherwise specified, all the following commands should be run in a terminal *from the base directory of the data catalogue code*.

 ### 1. Building